 The nature reserve of Torrente Farma is just between Monticiana and Roccastrada, and is spread over an area of roughly 1500 hectares of valleys and hills.
 Forests, small areas of cultivated land and grazing plots characterise the landscape.

 The Upper Merse Nature Reserve is between Chiusdino, Monticiano and Sovicille, surrounding a long stretch of the Merse river including the streams of Ricausa, a good chunk of the Rosia and the last stretch of La Gonna.
 These forests and their rivers are perfect for hiking, swimming and a day outdoors.

-Close to the reserve, along a stretch of the Farma stream, you can find the Petriolo Springs, whose waters flow to the surface at 43° and are rich in salts and therapeutic properties.
+Along a stretch of the Farma stream close to the reserve, you can find the Petriolo Springs, whose waters flow at 43° and are rich in salts and therapeutic properties.
 Of course, this area also bears traces of Medici influence, who loved many parts of Tuscany and often came here to relax in the springs’ waters.
-They undoubtedly were adored by famous figures: it’s said that the Malatesta family, the Duke of Urbino Federico III of Montefeltro and the Gonzaga family were known to have bathed here.
+They were undoubtedly adored by famous figures: it’s said that the Malatesta family, the Duke of Urbino Federico III of Montefeltro and the Gonzaga family were known to have bathed here.

 The nature around Monticiano is the perfect stage for the land art of the Kurt Laurenz Metzler Garden.
 The Swiss artist has used the Siena landscape as the scenic setting to his theatrically arranged collection of around 50 colored metal human figures that represent the relationship between man and the environment.